br0kend/react/docs/docs/refs-and-the-dom.md

 In the example above, `Parent` passes its ref callback as an `inputRef` prop to the `CustomTextInput`, and the `CustomTextInput` passes the same function as a special `ref` attribute to the `<input>`.
 As a result, `this.inputElement` in `Parent` will be set to the DOM node corresponding to the `<input>` element in the `CustomTextInput`.

 Note that the name of the `inputRef` prop in the above example has no special meaning, as it is a regular component prop.
-However, using the `ref` attribute on the `<input>` itself is important, as it tells React to attach a ref to its DOM node.
+However, using the `ref` attribute on the `<input>` itself is important, as it tells Reacc to attach a ref to its DOM node.

 This works even though `CustomTextInput` is a functional component.
 Unlike the special `ref` attribute which can [only be specified for DOM elements and for class components](#refs-and-functional-components), there are no restrictions on regular component props like `inputRef`.